Donna Allen Papers, 1920-1992 (C3795)

 Ruby Rose Stauber Papers, 1777-2016 (SP0015)

 The papers of Rose Stauber contain the personal papers of Ruby Rose Stauber.
 They include correspondence, genealogical research, family photographs, and material related to Rose’s 31 years of service in the Women’s Army Corp.

 8.75 cubic feet (278 folders), 1 audio disc, 2 video cassettes

 The papers of Malvina Stephenson contain the professional papers of a journalist who spent most of her career covering politics in Washington, D.C.
 The collection includes story and subject files, scrapbooks of articles and columns, research for a biography on Senator Robert S. Kerr, scripts for radio news reports, and other personal and professional material.

 292 rolls of microfilm

 Carbon copies of letters sent from Stuart Symington's office while he was a Democratic senator from Missouri.
 The files are arranged alphabetically by year.

 W. Stuart Symington Papers, 1918-1995 (C3874)

-The senatorial collection of William Stuart Symington, U.S. Senator for Missouri from 1953 through 1976, includes constituent correspondence, family and personal correspondence, limited genealogical and family materials, appointment books and calendars, audio and video recordings, campaign materials, editorial cartoons, select invitations and itineraries, limited pre-senatorial materials, photographs, photographic negatives and slides, press files, scrapbooks, select Congressional testimonies, speeches, staff memoranda, voting records, and miscellaneous ephemera.
+The papers of William Stuart Symington, U.S. Senator from Missouri (1953-1976), include constituent correspondence, family and personal correspondence, limited genealogical and family materials, appointment books and calendars, audio and video recordings, campaign materials, editorial cartoons, select invitations and itineraries, limited pre-senatorial materials, photographs, photographic negatives and slides, press files, scrapbooks, selected Congressional testimonies, speeches, staff memoranda, voting records, and miscellaneous ephemera.